timv5/go-distributed-event-streaming/README.md

 Distributed event streaming written in Golang using RabbitMQ

 ## Description
+The purpose of this project is learning golang programming language.

 First call exposed endpoint.
 Message is saved to database and published to RMQ queue.
+As soon as **producer** gets a message there is a goroutine in which rest call is made on external system.
+As it is made in a separate goroutine, we dont wait for a response, but we start saving a message (& message history).
 Consumer then receives this message and updates it status in db.
 Project also contains **outbox patter**.
 Before message is sent from producer to consumer it's first saved to outbox db table, so that we ensure transaction is completed.
 In main class goroutine picks up outbox records from db table every 5s, unmarshall them and sends them on queue for consumer.